doubledutch/recodesign/README.md

 # Recodesign

-This script provides an easy way to codesign a DoubleDutch created event app.
+This script provides an easy way to codesign a DoubleDutch created iOS event app.

 ## Getting Started